robertjchristian/MRC/MRC38.md

-# Title MRC 38 "The Time Curve for Code"
+# Title: MRC 38 "The Time Curve for Code"

 ### Link for Discussion on Discord:
 https://discord.com/channels/1151741790408429580/1251994932688719922